vzvca/offscreen-gles/README.md

 To circumvent this issue, you need to help mesa to choose the right libray to load.
 For example:

     export MESA_LOADER_DRIVER_OVERRIDE=i965

+It is possible to use `sdl-win` too.
+It has been tested using `MobaXterm X11 server` with moba version 21.2, the following server modes works (others don't):

+* "Windowed mode": X11 server constrained to a single container window
+* "Windowed mode with DWM": X11 server with DWM desktop in a container window
+* "Windowed mode with Tvwm desktop": X11 server and Fvwm desktop in a container window
+* "Rootless": Transparent X11 server with Fvwm window borders (experimantal)

+`grab-png` wroks out of the box.

 ## Future directions